nilaachandra/CoffeeHubb/README.md

 - **Pinterest:**
   Inspiration drawn from the Pinterest community, shaping the design and layout elements of this project.

+- **Twitter/X Web Dev Community:**
+  Inspiration drawn from the community on X, also the immense support I received throughout the building of this project publicly.

 - **Open Source Community:**
   A nod to the broader open-source community for fostering a collaborative environment that encourages learning and growth.